fslavicek975/e-commerce-app/README.md

 ## Introduction

 This project is a full-stack e-commerce application built using .NET 7 for the backend and Angular for the frontend.
-The application uses SQL Server and Redis for data storage and caching, respectively.
+The application uses PostgreSQL and Redis for data storage and caching, respectively.

 ## Running the project